getcarina/getcarina.com/_tutorials/000-tutorial-template.md

 <!--
 List any prerequisites for the tutorial:

-* software installed
+* Software installed
-* state dependencies
+* State dependencies
-* any other required setup
-* link to other tutorials
+* Links to other tutorials
+* Any other required setup
 -->

-## Actions to take / Concepts to learn
+## Steps

 <!--
-* Tasks
+Include a more descriptive heading if possible.

-For tasks, list steps in numbered order.
+List steps in numbered order.
 Limit steps to a single action.

-1. First, do this.
+1. Do this.

     Indent any descriptions or information needed between steps.

-2. Next, do that.
+2. Do that.

-3. Finally, do this other thing.
+3. Do this other thing.

 Conclude with a brief description of the end state.

-* Ideas

-For ideas, present concepts in the order in which your audience will learn them most easily.
-Use H3 subheadings.
-Limit each subheading to a single concept.

-For example:

-### Foundational concept

-Understanding this concept will help you understand the next concept.

-### Next concept

-Continue explaining concepts until you've adequately covered the tightly-scoped idea covered by this tutorial.
 -->

 ## Troubleshooting